strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

 `rustc 1.47.0-nightly (2d8a3b918 2020-08-26)`.[^nightly]

 [^nightly]: On my Gentoo development workstation,
-    I use latest official Rust release (currently 1.46.0), but [compiled as nightly](https://packages.gentoo.org/useflags/nightly).
+    I use the latest official Rust release (currently 1.46.0) but [compiled as nightly](https://packages.gentoo.org/useflags/nightly).
-    This combines rigidity of a well-tested release with ability to use nightly features.
+    This combines the rigidity of a well-tested release with the ability to use nightly features.
     I wish this existed in form of a Docker image.

 ## Actix v3.0